mzabani/codd/README.md

 </table>

-¹ Some SQL must run without explicit transactions; single-transaction application only works when none of that is present.
+¹ Postgresql itself requires some SQL to run without explicit transactions; single-transaction application only works when that is not present.
 ² There can be false positives and false negatives in some cases.

 ## Installing Codd